CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (3) If a party's manifestation of assent is induced by one who is not a party to the transaction, the contract is voidable by the victim unless the other party to the transaction in good faith and without reason to know of the undue influence either gives value or relies materially on the transaction.

->In additon to above remarks this links back to the notion of trustless environment, and exacerbation or mitigation of the conditions of Undue Influence, especially if faulty oracles or other externalities are involved.
-The relevance of the concept and sub-process of Undue Influence creating conditions that Make A Contract Voidable need to be reviewed in AAS context under AALE process.
+>In additon to above remarks this _**links back to the notions of trustless environment,**_ and _**exacerbation or mitigation of the conditions of Undue Influence, especially if faulty oracles or other externalities are involved.**_ The relevance of the concept and _**sub-process of Undue Influence creating conditions that Make A Contract Voidable need to be reviewed in AAS context under AALE process.**_

 #